 For ArcGIS 10.5 and later, Cartegraph provides enhanced support for all the user types; Viewer (previously Level 1), Editor, Field Worker, Creator (previously Level 2), and GIS Professional.

 If a user signs in with a Viewer (previously Level 1) ArcGIS Identity in Cartegraph, they will be able to:

 - View and interact with Asset data and locations

 - View, create, and edit Asset and Non-Asset Tasks

-If a user signs in with a Level 2 ArcGIS Identity in Cartegraph, they will have the same capabilities as Level 1 users, with the addition of:
+If a user signs in with either an Editor, Field Worker, Creator (previously Level 2), or GIS Professional ArcGIS Identity in Cartegraph, they will have the same capabilities as Viewer users, with the addition of:

 - Perform Spatial Analysis and Route Optimization

 This applies to ArcGIS Online and ArcGIS Enterprise deployments, ensuring an organization can provide the capabilities Cartegraph users need to effectively perform their jobs, while efficiently using an organization’s named user identities.

 To assist in determining the appropriate named user license level for a user’s persona and needs, here are a few simple use cases with the appropriate, minimum license level:

 Viewer (Formerly Level 1)